gooofy/zamia-speech/README.md

-# Speech
+# Zamia Speech

-Python scripts to compute audio and language models from voxforge.org speech data.
+Python scripts to compute audio and language models from voxforge.org speech data and many sources.
 Models that can be built include:

 * CMU Sphinx continous and PTM audio models